PLaID++: A Preference Aligned Language Model for Targeted Inorganic Materials Design: Background

-In contrast, Direct Preference Optimization (DPO) \citep{rafailov2023direct} streamlines this process, using observed preference pairs of responses $(y_w, y_l)$, generated from $\pi_{ref}$, where $y_w$ denotes the preferred response.
+RL methods align LLMs to human preferences by maximizing a learned reward while regularizing toward a reference model to prevent mode collapse \citep{bai2022training}.
+Actor–critic variants such as PPO reduce gradient variance but add overhead via explicit reward and value models \citep{schulman2017proximal}.
+Direct Preference Optimization (DPO) bypasses these components by fitting an implicit reward from preference pairs and optimizing a KL-regularized objective directly \citep{rafailov2023direct,widatalla2024aligning}.
+DPO uses observed preference pairs of responses $(y_w, y_l)$, generated from $\pi_{ref}$, where $y_w$ denotes the preferred response.
 DPO optimizes an implicit reward function $r^*(x, y)$ by maximizing the likelihood of preferences under a Bradley-Terry preference model: $p(y_w \succ y_l \mid x) = \exp(r^*(y_w| x)) / (\exp(r^*(y_w|x)) + \exp(r^*(y_l| x)))$ .
 The authors show that a KL-regularized objective can be optimized without directly instantiating $r^*(x,y)$, leading to the following objective: